pwyq/blog/_includes/_about/en.md

 2. My right ankle sprained 5 times; all thanks to basketball :)
 14. (# of facts - 1) == (# of times I travelled around the Sun)
 3. I can grab a basketball hoop at a standard height, like an NBA one.
+21. Estimated that I have over 200+ bookmarks on my browser... (just found that I even have a Google sheet for bookmarks @_@)
+5. I practised martial art for 7 years in childhood, cause my mom thought I was too weak at that time.
 4. Favourite colours are blue and green.
 These two must come together.
-5. I practised martial art for 7 years in childhood, cause my mom thought I was too weak at that time.
 6. I love pencil sketching, oh I love it.
 7. ~~I don't drink coffee, as one drink makes me awake for two days.~~ GIVE ME COFFEE!
 MORE!
 8. Finished *Friends* in two weeks; recall nothing (but laughter ヾ(´ε`ヾ)) right now though.